Sun Li-jen: Taiwan

 More than 300 of Sun's close subordinates were placed under arrest and many more were relieved of their duties.
-Sun remained under house arrest for more than three decades: he was not released until March 20, 1988, shortly after the death of Chiang Ching-kuo.
-He died in his Taichung home at the age of 89 (91 according to the Chinese calendar).
+Sun remained under house arrest for more than three decades: his charge was not relieved until March 20, 1988, shortly after the death of Chiang Ching-kuo.
+Two years later he died of pneumonia and sepsis at home at the age of 89.
 His funeral was conducted with full military honors and with the presence of the Minister of National Defense and top generals.

 In 2001, Sun's reputation was cleared after a government investigation into the purported coup attempt.
 In January 2011, President Ma Ying-jeou formally apologized to Sun Li-jen's family and Sun's house in Taichung was opened as a memorial hall and museum.

 Family

-General Sun was survived by his two sons Sun Tien-ping (孫天平) and Sun An-ping (孫安平), two daughters Sun Chung-ping (孫中平) and Sun Tai-ping (孫太平), and sister Sun Pi-jen (孫璧人).
+General Sun was survived by his two sons Sun An-ping (孫安平) and Sun Tien-ping (孫天平), two daughters Sun Chung-ping (孫中平) and Sun Tai-ping (孫太平), and sister Sun Pi-jen (孫璧人).